 Build your online family tree to organize your results.
 Keeping your research and records organized is important as you continue to find new details related to your family.
 Enter important information, including names, dates, and places to build a solid foundation as you continue exploring your family history.

-Build your family tree with our online family tree explorer program
+Build your family tree with our online family tree builder

 When building your family tree, identify a potential story about family that you are interested to begin exploring.
 Aim to uncover both newspaper archives and records relating to your family’s stories in your research.